CollectionBuilder/cb-docs/docs/metadata/index.md

 # CollectionBuilder Metadata

-CollectionBuilder has some metadata standards and formats that you'll need to follow in order for your site to work correctly.
+CollectionBuilder has some metadata conventions that you'll need to follow in order for your site to build correctly.
 It can accommodate any metadata field you dream up, but a few fields are required for the tool to work, and others are required if you would like certain visualizations to work.

 We've created metadata templates that contain all the required, visualization-dependent, and recommended fields.